TheKikGen/USBMidiKliK4x4/README.md

 	x.Abort
 	=>

-## Changing the device ProductStringName with an internal SYSEX
+## Changing the device ProductStringName

-it is posssible to change the USB device ProductStringName with a specific SYSEX.
+it is posssible to change the USB device ProductStringName with a specific SYSEX (or from the configuration menu).
 The new name is saved in the flash memory immediatly after receiving the SYSEX, so it persists even after powering off the device.
 The message structure is the following :

        F0 <USB MidiKlik 4x4 header = 0x77 0x77 0x78> <sysex fn id = 0x0b> <USB Midi Product name > F7

-Only Serial is parsed (but USB will be in a next version), so you must send the SYSEX to a MIDI IN jack.
-You can use a tool like MIDI-OX to do that easily :
-- connect the device to USB
-- connect the MIDIOUT JACK 1 to the MIDI IN JACK 1
-- Open MIDI-OX and connect the USBMidiKliK MIDI-OUT 1 in the MIDI output device dialog box
-- Open the SysEx windows in the "View" menu
-- Enter the SYSEX msg in the command window and click on "Send Sysex" in the "CommandWindow" menu.
-- Unplug/plug the USB cable or send a Midi USB HardReset sysex (see below)
-- Quit and reopen MIDI-OX and you should see a new name in the MIDI devices dialog box.

 For example : the following SYSEX will change the name of the MIDI interface to "USB MidiKliK" :